Hard Water Solutions in Maryland

 The solution we recommend, though, is calling our team of experienced professionals.
 We can install a water softener to fully fix the problem.

 In order to remove the calcium and magnesium minerals from your water supply, a water softener uses “resins” to attract these minerals.
 Periodically, the water softener uses a brine solution to clean out the water softener system (a process known as regeneration).
 During this phase, salt ions force the magnesium and calcium off the resin bed and are flushed out to drain.

 The public has been largely misled about sodium in softened water.
 While a softener does use sodium chloride to rinse the minerals out of the resin bed, very little sodium is left in the treated water.
-Water containing 8-10 gpg of hardness has 30-50 mg/l of sodium when treated with a softener.
-This means you may consume four 8-ounce glasses of water and ingest only 30-50 milligrams.
+Water containing 8-10 gpg of hardness has 30-50 mg per liter sodium when treated with a softener.
+This means you may consume four 8-ounce glasses of water and ingest only 30-50 mg.
 Compare that to one tablespoon of salad dressing at 170 mg, or 1 tablespoon of coffee creamer with 30 mg.

 Hard Water Treatment from Maryland’s Water Experts